Klayr (KLY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Klayr Historical Price

-According to the latest data gathered on Klayr live price page, the current price of Klayr is 0.00461537USD.
-The circulating supply of Klayr(KLY) is 187.59M KLY , giving it a market capitalization of $865.82K.
+According to the latest data gathered on Klayr live price page, the current price of Klayr is 0.00298347USD.
+The circulating supply of Klayr(KLY) is 187.75M KLY , giving it a market capitalization of $560.16K.

 The Klayr Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KLY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.